Nahwitti (trading site)

 According to the Boston-based trader and merchant William F. Sturgis, regular American trade at Nahwitti began after a visit by captain Asa Dodge of the Alexander in 1800, who procured 600 sea otter skins at low prices.
 In the years following, Sturgis wrote, American trading vessels collected 1,500 to 2,000 skins annually at Nahwitti.
 The native population of Nahwitti was able to funnel almost all the Kwakwakaʼwakw trade through their port.
 In June 1805 six American ships gathered at Nahwitti during the aftermath of an attack on the Atahualpa at Milbanke Sound.
-They were the Vancouver, Lydia, Pearl, Mary, Atahualpa, and Juno.
+They were the Juno, under John DeWolf, Vancouver, Lydia, Pearl, Mary, and Atahualpa.
 Two months later the Caroline visited Nahwitti and purchased 330 sea otter pelts, despite the very active trading season.
 American trading vessels continued to visit Nahwitti into the 1820s.
 During the 1810s and early 1820s the Pedler often wintered at Nahwitti.
 Other American ships that visited around 1820 include the Hamilton, Rob Roy, Mentor, Frederick, and Lascar.

 In 1850–1851 the village of Nahwitti was shelled and burned to the ground twice by the British Navy.
 Most of the inhabitants fled to Bull Harbour on Hope Island.
 The Nahwitti people called their new village on Hope Island "Meloopa".
 Many eventually relocated again to Alert Bay.
 The village site on Hope Island remains an Indian reserve called "Hope Island 1".
 Near the original village, on Cape Sutil, is a reserve called "Nahwitti 4".

 Around 1912–1913 the Nahwitti area attracted a number of European settlers.
 The population decimated by enlistments for World War I, only one elderly bachelor remained by 1921.